Skip to content

 This page records high-signal decisions that shape Universal Manifest’s direction and constraints.

-• Universal Manifest is maintained as its own repository (independent of LAN), to keep the standard adoptable by third parties.
+• Universal Manifest is maintained as its own repository (independent of any single runtime), to keep the standard adoptable by third parties.

 • v0.1 recommendation: issuers generate @id as urn:uuid:<uuidv4>.